80°F

 For more tips, the National Institute on Aging offers a free booklet called “Talking with Your Doctor: A Guide for Older Adults” that can help you prepare for an appointment and become a better and more informed patient.
 Order a free copy or see it online.

-Consider moving on: If you’re not making any progress with your doctor and the problem persists, it’s probably time to start looking for a new provider.
+Consider moving on: If you are not making progress with your doctor and the problem persists, it’s probably time to start looking for a new provider.
 Depending how unsatisfied you are with your care, you could also notify your doctor’s medical group and your insurance company or leave feedback on their online profile.
 If you’re dealing with a serious issue — like a doctor who prescribes the wrong medication or fails to provide test results in a timely manner — it might be appropriate to file a complaint with the state medical board.

 Send your senior questions to: Savvy Senior, P.O.
 Box 5443, Norman, OK 73070, or visit SavvySenior.org.